cgtoolbox/vscode-houdinivexhelp/README.md

 ## Requirements

-[Houdini](https://www.sidefx.com/) must be installed on your machine.

 This extension is very handy to use with the VEX language support for VSCode by [Mel Massadian](https://github.com/melMass/vscode-vex).

 In order to use VSCode seamlessly on your wrangle node, you can use the plugin [HoudiniExprEditor](http://cgtoolbox.com/houdini-expression-editor/) from www.cgtoolbox.com.

+If you want to use builtin Houdini help server (see 'settings'), [Houdini](https://www.sidefx.com/) must be installed on your machine.

 ## Settings